LLNL/sundials/doc/idas/guide/source/Usage/ADJ.rst

 The function :c:func:`IDASetLinearSolutionScalingB` can be used to enable or disable solution scaling when using a matrix-based linear solver.

-.. c:function:: int IDASetLinearSolutionScalingB(void * ida_mem, int which, booleantype onoffB)
+.. c:function:: int IDASetLinearSolutionScalingB(void * ida_mem, int which, sunbooleantype onoffB)

    The function :c:func:`IDASetLinearSolutionScalingB` enables or disables scaling  the linear system solution to account for a change in :math:`\alpha`